We believe that social films can create social change.

 FreedomFilmFest, the international human rights film festival, is organised by Freedom Film Network and Goethe-Institute Malaysia and is a key activity in the Social Films for Social Change project funded by the European Union.

-This five-year project aims to use creative media, films and videos to strengthen democracy and human rights in Malaysia, with a particular focus on women rights and empowerment of indigenous peoples.
+Social Films for Social Change is a five-year project aims to use creative media, films and videos to strengthen democracy and human rights in Malaysia, with a particular focus on women rights and empowerment of indigenous peoples.

 Freedom Film Network’s key activities are: